If you sit with your Instagram account and hope to get followed by people automatically, that’s not gonna happen.

 Depending on the complexity of your product or services, tutorials can go a long way in making sure people know exactly how to use it.

-The main feed lets you host longer video, and they stay there till you want.
+The main feed lets you host longer videos, and they stay there till you want.

-With the 10 seconds Instagram Stories you can show a quick tutorial or the step-by-step process with each video.
-For example, for fashion stylists, it could be how to add some stylish accessories to the clothes.
-The food bloggers can share each part of the recipe.
+With the 10 seconds Instagram Stories, you can show a quick tutorial or step-by-step process with each video.

 If you aren’t selling a physical product, host a tutorial covering why your service is essential.
 Incorporate testimonials and success stories from previous clients.